 LMS is committed to designing, engineering and installing landfill biogas systems which achieve world-class gas capture efficiencies.
 The gas is extracted from the landfill via a series of wells and network of pipes which connect to an LMS Gas Flare or Generator Module.
 This process requires a specialist understanding of landfill dynamics, such as waste settlement, gas flows, pressure loss and the management of condensate.

 LMS has gained extensive experience that ensures our designs are not only proven, but cutting-edge.
-Partners can be confident that LMS’ landfill gas systems meet current standards, with over two billion cubic metres of landfill gas extracted, and more than 3,300 gas wells installed by internal teams across Australia.
+Partners can be confident that LMS’ landfill biogas systems meet current standards, with over two billion cubic metres of landfill biogas extracted, and more than 3,300 gas wells installed by internal teams across Australia.